Variational principles for fluid dynamics on rough paths: Introduction

+This paper offers a variational framework that connects Geometric Rough Path Theory with Geophysical Fluid Dynamics, hopefully to the benefit of both fields.
+The geometric variational approach followed here may enhance the development of mathematical and numerical models in a range of investigations in Weather Prediction, Data Assimilation, Ocean Dynamics, Atmospheric Science, perhaps even Turbulence.
+For example, the model development may benefit from theoretical results (stability results, large deviation principles, splitting schemes) for random dynamical systems arising from rough partial differential equations \cite{crisan2021solution}.
+In turn, the new connections between GFD and geometric rough paths may become a fruitful source of open problems in mathematics.

-\textbf{Contributions of this paper.} This paper introduces a GRPPS framework which transcends the scope of either deterministic or stochastic parametrization schemes, by allowing GRP with H\"older index $\alpha\in \left(\frac{1}{3}, 1\right ]$.\footnote{The analysis presented here can be extended to $\alpha\in \left(0, 1\right ]$ at the expense of more elaborate computations } The case $\alpha=1$ recovers deterministic fluid dynamics.
+This paper introduces a GRPPS framework that transcends the scope of either deterministic or stochastic parametrization schemes by allowing GRP with H\"older index $\alpha\in \left(\frac{1}{3}, 1\right ]$.\footnote{The analysis presented here can be extended to $\alpha\in \left(0, 1\right ]$ at the expense of more elaborate computations } The case $\alpha=1$ recovers deterministic fluid dynamics (see, e.g., Section \ref{sec:var_smooth_paths}).
 The case $\alpha=1/2-\epsilon$ $(\epsilon\ll 1)$ gives a pathwise characterization of SPS.
 Widening the choice of H\"older index provides a broader scope for modelling with PS.
 Indeed, one may also include models which are non-Markovian (for example, by choosing the rough path as a realization of a fractional Brownian motion, or of a more general Gaussian process with suitably chosen time dependence).
-Non-Markovian models include models with memory which are of interest in ocean dynamics, see e.g. \cite{WoodsHole, Eos, Nasa, hottestnat} \cite{woods1981memory, lebeaupin2013ocean, primeau2006ocean}.

 The GRPPS presented here possess the following fundamental properties: